 Weight loss often tops the list of our New Year’s resolutions.
-Taking a realistic approach, making healthier choices and eating less can help you achieve your goal.
-Here are a few tips to help you succeed this year and beyond:
+Setting a realistic weight loss plan where you’re making healthier food choices and exercising more can help you achieve your goal.

-“I have a lot of respect for people who can follow highly restrictive diets,” says Adam Rhodes, MD, a family medicine physician at Scripps Clinic.
+“I have a lot of respect for people who can follow highly restrictive diets,” says Adam Rhodes, MD, a family medicine physician at Scripps Clinic Carmel Valley.
 “Those diets can lead to very significant and very rapid weight loss.
 But they don’t always include a good plan to keep the weight off.”

+Watch your portions.
 Serving sizes for pasta, rice and other packaged foods are often smaller than you’d expect.
 It can be shocking to measure out a serving and realize we are often eating several servings at each meal or snack.
-Check the nutrition facts label for information about serving sizes and calories, and see if you really need more than one serving.
+Check the nutrition facts label for information about serving sizes and calories and see if you really need more than one serving.
 Also, use the label to help you make healthier choices about fat, sugar and salt.

 A low-fat or fat-free food may have fewer calories than its full-fat equivalent, but not always.
 In fact, added sugar or starches can raise the calorie count.
-“And actually,” says Dr. Rhodes, “small amounts of healthy fats like avocado or walnuts can help you feel full sooner, so you eat less overall.”
+“And actually,” says Dr. Rhodes, “small amounts of healthy fats, such as avocado or walnuts, can help you feel full sooner, so you eat less overall.”

 Water can help curb your appetite.
 A study found that overweight individuals who drank two cups of water before every meal lost more weight than those who did not.
 Moreover, people often mistake thirst for hunger, and reach for a snack when a glass of water is really all they need.
 Add a small splash of fruit juice or squeeze of lemon to water if you want more flavor.

-If you need a quick meal while you’re out, read calorie information that is now required on fast-food menus before you order.
-Look for places that offer fresh salads or build-your-own sandwiches.
-Skip mayonnaise and other calorie-laden condiments.
+If you need a quick meal while you’re out, read the calorie information on fast-food menus before you order.
+Look for places that offer fresh salads but watch the salad dressings, which are often high on calories.
+Build your own sandwiches but skip the mayonnaise and other calorie-laden condiments.
+Order a baked potato, but avoid loading it with sour cream, cheese and bacon.
 Choose grilled or baked chicken or fish.
-Swap fries for fruit or yogurt and select water or a low-calorie beverage.
+Swap fries for fruit or yogurt and select water or a low-calorie drink.

 Your spouse and kids can also benefit.
 Get creative together; mix up healthier versions of grandma’s favorite sauce or dessert.
 Exercising with others is usually more fun too.
+Invite a family member, relative or a friend who also wants to lose weight to join you.
 Together, you can keep each other motivated and on track.

 Making healthy changes can be challenging.
+We invite you to follow these weight loss tips to help you meet your weight-loss goal.
 Be patient.
 Results will not happen overnight.
 If you take in fewer calories while burning more, you will get results.